thephpleague/oauth2-server/index.md

 <div style="margin-top:1rem; color: #31708f; background-color: #d9edf7; padding: 15px; margin-bottom: 1rem; border: 1px solid #bcdff1; border-radius: .25rem; font-size: 1.5rem">

-<p>This is the documentation for the version 5 release candidate.</p>
+<p>This is the documentation for the second version 5 release candidate.</p>

 <p>Version 5 is stable and is the recommended version that you should implement as it is significantly simpler to work with.</p>